ifeduba/Medical-Record-Analysis/README.md

 - Focus on Older Adult Health
 With the majority of patients aged 50 and above, healthcare planning should prioritize elderly care.
 This includes increasing access to chronic disease screening, medication management programs, and regular health monitoring for this age group.
 - Enhance Data Collection and Management Systems
 To strengthen future analyses, healthcare institutions should maintain consistent and complete electronic health records (EHRs) with standardized data types, units, and formats.
-Regular audits and data validation processes should be enforced to ensure high-quality datasets.
+Regular audits and data validation processes should be enforced to ensure highquality datasets.
 - Encourage Further Research into Drug Efficacy
 The correlation between specific medications and lower abnormal results suggests a need for deeper clinical research into these drugs' performance across different conditions.
 Healthcare organizations should support studies that explore why certain medications perform better in certain demographics.